The American Political Science Review

 Taken together, the above two characteristics of a rural party-potential abuse, and the multifaceted nature significantly influence the extent and form of political participation in the areas they serve.
 This article attempts to analyze these characteristics in Tanzania, and thereafter to assess rural party participation, and more broadly to suggest the theoretical dimensions of political participation in a new nation.

 Miller, Norman, "The Rural African Political Party: Political Participation in Tanzania" (1970).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3989.